St. Thomas still views Division I move as best long-term strategy

 That might sound exhausting, but Esten doesn’t see it that way.
 He said this week the pandemic hasn’t changed St. Thomas’s commitment to the switch, or its excitement about taking a giant leap up the college-sports ladder.
 The biggest challenge has been dealing with a two-month delay for a school eager to know its fate.

-The NCAA’s Division I Council was supposed to announce in April whether it would allow St. Thomas and other qualified DIII schools to reclassify directly to Division I, eliminating the required stopover in Division II.
-It pushed the decision to its June meeting, and Esten does not anticipate another postponement.
-Summit League Commissioner Tom Douple, whose conference has invited the Tommies to join if they make it to DI, also said he expects an answer next month.
+The NCAA’s Division I Council was supposed to announce in April whether it would allow St. Thomas and other qualified D-III schools to reclassify directly to Division I, eliminating the required stopover in Division II.
+Instead, it delayed the decision to its June meeting, and Esten does not anticipate another postponement.

 “We feel this is the right move for our university for the next 10, 20, 30 years and longer”